testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 * Retrieves the service from the module
 * Implement one or more test cases that causes the service to fail
 * Implement one or more test cases that causes the service to passes
-* Deliver production code that meets team code coverage guidelines
+* Deliver production code that has at least 80% code coverage

 **Strategies**